 Chapter 4.
 REST APIs

 With the data schema defined, it’s time to get into the details of exposing that data.
-You’ll build an application program interface (API) with multiple endpoints that perform various operations, like getting all of the orders or submitting new ones.
-This is one area of the backend that will get very into the details.
+You’ll build an API with multiple endpoints that perform various operations, such as getting all the orders or submitting new ones.
+This is one area of the backend where we’ll get very into the details.

-In order to create an API that can be maintained by different developers as the team changes, you need standard conventions for the team.
-Standard conventions are usually outlined in a document that defines the way the team agrees to approach code implementation from everything to naming conventions to the error codes and messages used in responses.
+To create an API that can be maintained by different developers as the team changes, you need standard conventions for the team.
+Standard conventions are usually outlined in a document that defines the way the team agrees to approach code implementation, ranging from everything to naming conventions to the error codes and messages used in responses.

-This set of conventions will make it easier to check for deviations in pull request (PR) reviews for any code changes.
+This set of conventions will make it easier to check for deviations in PR reviews for any code changes.
 Your PRs are changes you submit for other developers to review before they get merged with the central code and deployed.
-Since there might be multiple PRs for a piece of functionality, this rule enforcement is important to maintain code consistency across code bases.
+Since there may be multiple PRs for a piece of functionality, this rule enforcement is important for maintaining code consistency across codebases.

-This chapter will go over how to address this convention while actually building an API and cover these areas:
+This chapter will go over how to address this convention while actually building an API, covering these areas:

 • Working through data formatting with the frontend and other consuming services